You might have pain in your pelvis (the area between the hip bones) after radiotherapy. This can happen sometime after your radiotherapy has finished.

 Weaker pelvic bones

-You might also take drugs to strengthen the bones called bisphosphonates.
+Let your doctor know if you're having problems and they will monitor you carefully, including checking your bone strength with a DEXA scan.
+They might suggest treatment with painkillers and walking aids to help you get around, such as a stick.
+You might also need to take medicines to strengthen the bones called bisphosphonates.
 These drugs can help to control pain and reduce the risk of fractures.

 Tiny cracks in the bones

-However, if you have this type of pain, your doctor should examine you.
-The doctor should arrange for you to have X-rays, a CT scan or an MRI scan or a combination of these to find the cause.
+If you have pain that doesn't go away, your doctor should examine you.
+They should arrange for you to have X-rays, a CT scan or an MRI scan or a combination of these to find the cause.